pyscripter/pascal-process/README.md

 - Asynchronous reading of process output
 - Separate stdout and stderr reading which can optionally be merged
 - Ability to consume output as it is produced or else let it accumulate and read the final result
-- Ability to provide input to the running process before or while the process is running.
+- Ability to provide input to the running process asynchronously, before or while the process is running.
 - Ability to terminate the running process.
 - Synchronous and asynchronous execution of processes.
 - Interfaced-based facilitating memory management.